‘Charlie Brown Christmas’ tunes still a holiday tradition after 57 years

 “Christmas just doesn’t feel like Christmas without hearing that album in the background,” said Derrick Bang, author of the biography “Vince Guaraldi at the Piano.”

 The soundtrack has sold more than five million copies.
-Its nostalgia-fueled popularity has only grown, getting a crucial boost in 1998, when Starbucks began selling it in stores, and fed steadily by new products.
+Its nostalgia-fueled popularity had only grown, getting a crucial boost in 1998, when Starbucks began selling it in stores and fed steadily by new products.

 The latest, a box set of outtakes released this year, came when Jason Mendelson, one of the late producer’s four children, discovered tapes of Guaraldi’s recording sessions in a Los Angeles warehouse while looking for something else.